Study finds Ebola virus mutated slower than first thought

 For their study, Carroll and researchers across Europe and in affected West African countries had access to data on the virus covering almost a year.

-They analyzed 179 patient samples obtained by the European Mobile Laboratory, which was deployed to the epicenter of the outbreak in Guinea, to find how the Ebola virus mutated and spread.
+They analysed 179 patient samples obtained by the European Mobile Laboratory, which was deployed to the epicentre of the outbreak in Guinea, to find how the Ebola virus mutated and spread.

 Their analysis confirmed Ebola was introduced into the Guinean population in December 2013 at a single source, supporting theories from epidemiologists.
 Scientists believe it was first transmitted from a bat to a two-year-old boy.